Eddie sez:

 The cleverest trick by someone arguing a point without facts is to use a twist of statistics to prove a point.
 Here is where we find accident rates and the claim pilots are letting the world down by not holding their end of the man/machine equation.
-Look at the chart above, accident rates have plummeted.
+Look at the chart below, accident rates have plummeted.
 (True).
-Look at the chart below, accidents caused by pilots are way up!
+Look at the chart below that, accidents caused by pilots are way up!
 (Not true.)

 The percentage of accidents caused by pilots is indeed up.
 But the number is down, even in the face of many more flights, many more airplanes, and many more pilots.